bread-modular/website/content/docs/03-technical-details/01-specification.md

 ---
 title: Specification
-summary: The specification of the Bread Modular system
+summary: The specification of the Bread Modular system.
 ---

 The Bread Modular system specification is straightforward.
 The following aspects are defined: